reid-brandon/todo-application/README.md

+## Todo Application using React and TypeScript

+This project used Create React App to create initial template code (see below).
+The remainder of the code was mine, in the sense of the actual Todo application.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).